This post may contain affiliate links. Please see my disclosure policy for more details.

 2. Visit Pittwater Beaches

 If crashing surf waves aren’t your thing, cross over to the western edge of the peninsula.
-You’ll find calm water as well as beautiful views of Ku-Ring-Gai Chase National Park across Pittwater.
+You’ll find calm water and beautiful views of Ku-Ring-Gai Chase National Park across Pittwater.
+It’s one of my favourite spots in the whole of Sydney!

-For an even quieter spot, head south along Barrenjoey Road, past the Wharf, and relax at quieter Snapperman Beach.
-You can also park for free on Illuka Road and nip down the walkway next to number 100.
+For an even quieter beach, head south along Barrenjoey Road, past the Wharf, and relax at little-known Snapperman Beach.
+You can park for free on Illuka Road and nip down the walkway next to number 100.

 3. Swim at the Rock Pool